 The Conference is invited to consider modifying §4 of Annex to Resolution 32 (WRC-19) as follows:

-4 Notices relating to non-GSO networks or systems identified as short-duration mission shall be communicated to BR only after the launch of a satellite in the case of a satellite network or of the first satellite in the case of a system requiring multiple launches, and not later than two months after the date of bringing into use. (…)
+4 Notices relating to the notification for recording of non-GSO networks or systems identified as short-duration mission shall be communicated to BR only after the launch of a satellite in the case of a satellite network or of the first satellite in the case of a system requiring multiple launches, and not later than two months after the date of bringing into use. (…)

 §4 of Annex to Resolution 32 (WRC-19) requires that the notification shall be communicated to the Bureau within 2 months after the launch of a satellite.
 The Bureau has received one satellite network which was published with an indication of being a short duration mission under Resolution 32 in the API, which was subsequently notified but found to be not supported by an actual satellite launch, therefore it was concluded to be not receivable.
 In this case, the notifying administration has still up to the end of the period specified in No.11.44 to submit the notification for this satellite network.